 Wilson Center Experts

-Other research interests include: ICT4D, Human-Centered Design, User Experience, Natural Resrouce Management, Geographic Information Systems, Social Media and Big Data Visualization.
+Other research interests include: ICT4D, Environment, Human-Centered Design, Community Based Natural Resrouce Management, Geographic Information Systems, Ecology, Big Data Visualization, Adventuring.